 Youth Ministry: Rollercoasters and Practicing Theology

-Recently, I took our church’s teens on our annual amusement park trip—a cornersdescribe the imagetone event in all of my youth ministries.
+Recently, I took our church’s teens on our annual amusement park trip—a cornerstone event in all of my youth ministries.
 I have to admit it though, I do not like amusement parks.
 Now, I do like aspects of the park, but the reason most people are there is what I do not like.
 Nothing about roller coasters excites me.
 I do not like rides that offer a slow incline only to drop participants almost straight down with the encouragement to lift hands in the air while screaming.
 I do not enjoy corkscrew turns, riding upside down, or rides that take a person to the highest heights just to drop them from those heights in a matter of seconds.
 How was this ever dubbed as amusement?

 For years, my students have asked, Doug, why don’t you like rides?
 The easiest and quickest response to that is, I don’t like how they make me feel and I don’t like what they do to me—I just don’t find them fun.